MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

    <li>Combine the header (which includes the access token) and the payload, and then send them to your Fraud Protection endpoint.</li>
 </ol>

-- POST request to
+- POST request to:

     - `<Base URL>/v1.0/merchantservices/events/purchase`

--Headers
+- Headers:

     - x-ms-correlation-id : GUID needs to be unique per request.
     - content-type : application/json
     - Authorization : {Insert the token from previous step}
-    - x-ms-dfpenvid : {Insert the environment ID of the target environment} -Body
+    - x-ms-dfpenvid : {Insert the environment ID of the target environment}

+- Body:

     - Get the sample account protection request body from the shared [Swagger page](https://dfpswagger.azurewebsites.net/index.html).

 ## Best practices

-- A particular Azure AD token remains valid for 60 minutes.
-We recommend caching it for a shorter duration and reusing it.
+- Each Azure AD token remains valid for 60 minutes.
+We recommend that you cache it for a shorter duration and reuse it.
 - Ensure that your HttpClient has keep-alive connections.
-- Always pass the **x-ms-dfpenvid** header and ensure it points to the environment of the merchant you want to send transactions on behalf of.
+- Always pass the **x-ms-dfpenvid** header, and ensure that it points to the environment of the merchant that you want to send transactions on behalf of.
 - Store the secret in a secret store.
 - Always pass the **x-ms-correlation-id** header for future debugging sessions with DFP.
-- Ensure that the **x-ms-correlation-id** header is unique for every transaction sent to DFP.
+- Ensure that the **x-ms-correlation-id** header is unique for every transaction that is sent to DFP.

 ## View the sample app

 For additional reference, view the [sample merchant app](https://go.microsoft.com/fwlink/?linkid=2085137) and the accompanying developer documentation.
-The sample app provides an example of how to call Fraud Protection APIs, including API events like sending customer account updates, refunds, and chargebacks in real time.
+The sample app provides an example of how to call Fraud Protection APIs, including API events such sending customer account updates, refunds, and chargebacks in real time.
 The documentation for the sample app is linked to actual sample code whenever such links are possible.
 Otherwise, code samples exist directly in the documentation.

-For guidance on configuring the sample site for your use, see [Configure the sample site](https://go.microsoft.com/fwlink/?linkid=2100635).
+For guidance about how to configure the sample site for your use, see [Configure the sample site](https://go.microsoft.com/fwlink/?linkid=2100635).

 [!INCLUDE[footer-include](includes/footer-banner.md)]